samsunoor/MaterialIntroView-v2/README.md

 # Screenshot
 <img src="https://raw.githubusercontent.com/shripal17/MaterialIntroView-v2/master/art/home.png" width="360"/>

+Sample APK can be found in the [Releases Section](https://github.com/shripal17/MaterialIntroView-v2/releases)

 # BREAKING
 Upgrading to v2.2.0 will break your imports.
 This is because I have re-organized the extension methods.
 Please fix the imports by removing them from the `import` block and re-importing using Android Studio's `Alt+Enter`